 His highest score in First-Class matches was 114 for AJ Webbe’s XI v Cambridge University at Fenner’s in 1896.
 For a “Staffordshire XI”, including six players who had represented Notts, versus the Australians in July 1890 he carried his bat for seven in a total of 51 all out.
 Although a very strong defensive batsman, Wright had a weakness in his technique against slow bowling, which usually proved his downfall.
 His final First-Class match was for the MCC against Oxford University at Christ Church Ground at Oxford in May 1901.
 In 265 First-Class matches he scored 6,989 runs @15.88 with 195 catches and 40 stumpings.
 He never took a First-Class wicket, conceding 55 runs.

 Wright became a fellow of the Royal Institution of Surveyors in 1891 and was JP for Notts and Leicestershire.
 In 1901 he became a Major of the South Notts Yeomanry.
-He died on 10 January 1936 aged 72 years at Saxelbye Park in Melton Mowbray.
-His father was William Wright, a noted patron of Notts cricket.
+He died on 10 January 1936 aged 72 years at Saxelbye Park in Melton Mowbray, where the family had moved from Edwalton Hall.

 Nottinghamshire First-Class Number: 178